 Gamification is a digital marketing term used to describe the action of applying typical dynamics, structure, and techniques of game playing to non-gaming environments, such as business, education, health, and marketing among many others.

-Gamification has the ultimate goal of engaging the user during the game.
-The easy characteristics of the gaming industry make it much easier for the user to identify themselves with the content and brand behind the game.
+Gamification has the ultimate goal of highly engaging the user.
+The characteristics of game playing make it much easier for users to identify themselves with the content and brand behind the game.

 Many brands are slowly discovering that gamification can be a great ally when it comes to digital marketing.
-Marketers can now quickly, easily and without much effort achieve their marketing goals and engage their users.
+Marketers can now quickly, easily and without much effort achieve their marketing goals and engage their audience.

 - Attract the users’ attention